Panama vs. Dubai: A Complete Comparison for Italians Looking to Transfer Their Tax Residency

 Cost of living in Panama City

-Studio apartment rent in central areas (Obarrio, San Francisco, El Cangrejo): $800–$1,200; one-bedroom apartment rent: $1,000–$1,800.
-Grocery: $300–$500.
-Transportation (metro + taxi/Uber): $100–$200.
-Utilities (electricity, water, internet): $100–$150.
-Private health insurance: $150–$400.
-Estimated total: $1,500–$2,500/month for a single person.
-For a family with two children (including international school): $4,000–$7,000/month.
+Studio apartment rent in the central area (Obarrio, San Francisco, El Cangrejo): $800-$1,200; one-bedroom apartment: $1,000-$1,800.
+Grocery: $300-$500.
+Transportation (metro + taxi/Uber): $100-$200.
+Utilities (electricity, water, internet): $100-$150.
+Private health insurance: $150-$400.
+Total cost for a single person: $1,500-$2,500/month.
+Family with two children in international school: $4,000-$7,000/month.

 Cost of living in Dubai

-Studio/studio rental in accessible area (JVC, Sports City): $1,500–$2,500; in central area (Downtown, Marina): $2,500–$4,500.
-Food expenses: $500–$800.
-Transportation (metro + taxi/Uber): $200–$400.
-Utilities (electricity with DEWA + cooling + internet): $200–$400.
-Health insurance: $200–$500 (required for visa).
-Estimated total: $3,500–$6,000/month for a single person.
-For a family with two children (including international school): $8,000–$15,000/month.
+Studio/studio apartment in accessible area (JVC, Sports City): $1,500-$2,500; central area (Downtown, Marina): $2,500-$4,500.
+Food expenses: $500-$800.
+Transportation (metro + taxi/Uber): $200-$400.
+Utilities (DEWA + cooling + internet): $200-$400.
+Health insurance: $200-$500 (required for visa).
+Single total: $3,500-$6,000/month.
+Family with two children in international school: $8,000-$15,000/month.

 Asset protection and available structures